schollz/zxcvbn/docs/builder/content/commands/note.md

 Chords are specified by starting with an uppercase letter ("A" through "G") and then defining the chord flavor.
 The octave can be specified by including a `;<octave>` to the end of the command.

 Notes are only applicable on clades that can be specified by musical notes (rather than positions).
-See [Hex](#hex) for specifing positions.
+See [Hex](#hex) for specifying positions.

 ## Notes example